Toniann Pitassi

 Toniann Pitassi is a Canadian-American mathematician and computer scientist specializing in computational complexity theory.
 She is currently Jeffrey L. and Brenda Bleustein Professor of Engineering at Columbia University and was Bell Research Chair at the University of Toronto.

 Academic career

 A native of Pittsburgh, Pitassi earned bachelor's and master's degrees at Pennsylvania State University before moving to the University of Toronto for her doctoral studies; she earned her PhD in 1992 from Toronto under the supervision of Stephen Cook.
-After postdoctoral studies at the University of California, San Diego and faculty positions at the University of Pittsburgh and University of Arizona, she returned to Toronto in 2001, and was a professor in the University of Toronto Department of Computer Science and University of Toronto Department of Mathematics until 2021, when she joined the faculty of Columbia University.
+After postdoctoral studies at the University of California, San Diego and faculty positions at the University of Pittsburgh and University of Arizona, she returned to Toronto in 2001, and was a professor in the Department of Computer Science and Department of Mathematics at the University of Toronto until 2021, when she joined the faculty of Columbia University.

 She was an invited speaker at International Congress of Mathematicians in Berlin in 1998.
 She was the program chair for the 2012 Symposium on Theory of Computing.
 From September through December 2017, she was a visiting professor at the Institute for Advanced Study.